-Thinly chop the Kale and sauté in a pan with extra virgin olive oil, the pine nuts and raisins already soaked for two minutes: must wither but stay crunchy.
+Subtly chop the kale and sauté it in a pan with the olive oil, pine nuts and raisins already mingled for two minutes: must wither but stay crunchy.
 Cut each anchovy in 3 pieces.

 Place turnovers on a baking tray lined with a sheet of parchment paper and let them rise until doubled in volume (about an hour at room temperature).
-Then brush the panzerotti with egg yolk beaten with cream and sprinkle with sesame seeds.
+Then brush the panzerotti with the egg yolk beaten with the cream and sprinkle them with the sesame seeds.

 Bake the turnovers with sbrinz anchovies and black cabbage at 190 degrees in a convection oven for about 15 minutes: hot and cold are yummy too.
 Obviously they enjoyed walking!

-THE PAIRING: The presence of a strong-tasting cheese suggests the combination with a beer of a certain weight.
-We chose the Super Bitter, produced by the brewery Baladin: 8% ABV, Amber and pleasantly bitter using American hops.
+MATCHING: The presence of a seasoned cheese with a strong taste suggests the combination with a beer of a certain weight.
+We chose the Super Bitter, produced by the brewery Baladin: 8% ABV, amber and pleasantly bitter thanks to the use of American hops.